Strilanc/Strilanc.github.io/_posts/2017-08-25-shor-algorithm.md

 <img style="max-width:100%; border:1px solid gray; padding: 5px;" src="/assets/{{ loc }}/quirk-secret-mul-period.png"/>

-I promise I didn't cherry-pick this output; I took a random sample.
+I promise I didn't cherry-pick the output shown in the diagram.
+I took a random sample.
-There were $2^10 = 1024$ possible frequency samples, we got a sample of 732, and we know the period can't be more than our modulus of 58.
+There were $2^{10} = 1024$ possible frequency samples, we got a sample of 732, and we know the period can't be more than our modulus of 58.

-Can you figure out the period *without* doing a bunch of multiplications by 7?
+Given the sample from the diagram, can you figure out the period of $f(x) = 7^x \pmod{58}$ *without* multiplying by 7 until you get back to 1?

 ...

 ...

 Hey, remember that `sampled_freq_to_period` python function we defined earlier?

+...

+...

-Let's try that:
+Let's try it:

 ```python
 guess = sampled_freq_to_period(sampled_freq=732,